Potica

 Slovenia's national festive cake — a rich yeasted dough rolled into a thin sheet, spread with a sweet walnut-honey filling (or 80+ other fillings: tarragon, poppy seed, raisin, cottage cheese), rolled into a tight spiral, then baked in a distinctive bundt-like potičnik mold.
 Sliced into pinwheel-patterned rounds.
 The Christmas, Easter, and wedding centerpiece — Slovenia's most recognized dish abroad.

-Potica dates to at least the 16th century — the first written reference is in a 1689 cookbook by Janez Vajkard Valvasor, who documented the dish as a Slovenian specialty.
-The name comes from 'povitica' (rolled), the same root as Croatian povitica and Serbian gibanica.
-Potica is unique in having 80+ documented fillings — walnut (potica is most-famous), tarragon (Gorenjska classic), poppy seed (Štajerska), raisin-and-cottage-cheese, honey-spice, and even savory crackling-and-onion.
-The dish has Geographical Indication protection in the EU since 2019.
-Slovenian-American emigrants brought potica to Ohio, Pennsylvania, and Minnesota where it became a Slovenian-American Christmas tradition.
-NASA astronaut Sunita Williams ate potica in space in 2007 alongside kranjska klobasa.
+Potica's history is well documented.
+The word 'povitica' (rolled) first appears in the writings of Primož Trubar in 1575, while the dish's first written recipe is in Janez Vajkard Valvasor's 1689 The Glory of the Duchy of Carniola, which describes a paper-thin sheet of dough sprinkled with coarsely crushed walnuts and honey, then rolled — and notes that farmers, nobles, and townsfolk alike made it, showing potica was already widespread by the late 17th century.
+The name comes from 'povitica' (rolled), the same root as Croatian povitica.
+Potica is remarkable for its 80+ documented fillings — walnut (most famous), tarragon (the Gorenjska classic), poppy seed (Štajerska), raisin-and-curd-cheese, honey-spice, and even savory crackling-and-onion.
+In 2019 it earned the EU's Traditional Speciality Guaranteed (TSG; Slovenian 'zajamčena tradicionalna posebnost') status — not a Geographical Indication: the scheme protects the recipe and method rather than place of origin, so anyone following the specification may use the name, with five protected traditional fillings (walnut; walnut with raisins; raisin; tarragon; tarragon with curd cheese).
+Slovenian-American emigrants brought potica to Ohio, Pennsylvania, and Minnesota, where it became a Slovenian-American Christmas tradition, and NASA astronaut Sunita Williams ate potica in space in 2007 alongside kranjska klobasa.
 The potičnik mold (cylindrical with a central tube, like a bundt but taller and narrower) gives potica its distinctive shape and helps the dough cook evenly.

 Slice a potica — the cross-section reveals a stunning pinwheel pattern: dark-brown walnut filling spiraling through golden-pale dough.
 Lift a slice: it's lighter than it looks, slightly springy.
 First bite: dough is tender, sweet, faintly lemony from the zest; walnut filling is honey-sweet, deeply nutty, rum-warm, cinnamon-spiced.
 The contrast between the soft dough and the chunky-creamy walnut filling is what makes potica unique among Slavic rolled cakes.
 The honey gives a sticky-glossy quality without being cloying.
 With Slovenian Cviček wine or strong coffee, this is the dish that has crowned Slovenian Christmas tables for 400+ years.